An easy vegan baked risotto drenched in a delicious fresh pesto sauce! This is the perfect recipe for summertime evenings.

 - Now is a good time to make the pesto.
 In a mini food processor or blender, pulse the nuts, basil, garlic and lemon juice until finely ground before adding a stream of olive oil until you achieve the consistency you prefer.

-- Once the risotto and asparagus have been cooking for 15 minutes, remove from the oven and stir vigorously for a few minutes.
+- Once the risotto and garlic have been cooking for 15 minutes, remove from the oven and stir vigorously for a few minutes.
 This will allow the rice to start releasing starch and getting creamy.

 - Place the risotto back in the oven and now add the asparagus to the top shelf alongside the garlic.